streamich/nano-css/docs/decorator.md

 }
 ```

-You can also specify a dynamic CSS template, the `css` prototype method.
+You can also specify a dynamic CSS template in the `css` method.

 ```js
 @css